 №5: Use software for feedback

 Gathering feedback is vital for any project, and design is something that yields for it all the time.
-Many projects fail mainly because of misunderstood, lost, or simply absent response from the reviewers.
+Many projects fail mainly because of misunderstood, lost, or simply absent responses from the reviewers.
 If you want to avoid this problem, you can use special SaaS tools to automate feedback delivery.
 It is easy to lose feedback among tons of emails but hard enough with Approval Studio that lets you upload, annotate, and compare versions of your artwork.
-Project reports for more effective management are included.
+Project reports for more effective project management are included.

 Why it is important: precise and timely feedback significantly shortens the time necessary to apply edits and allows you to avoid idle time while you’re waiting for the stakeholders’ response.
 Saved time means saved money and significantly higher efficiency.
 Technology rules!